 This is where the practice of longevity medicine finds the value proposition.
 My goal is to provide independent and unbiased guidance.
 I will make recommendations according to the best information available.
 I won't get ahead of the science, but I don't intend to lag behind either.
-The reason why I want patients for the anti-aging practice to start by reading this is because it represents a fundamental shift from the way most doctor-patient relationships are built.
+I want patients for the anti-aging practice to start by reading Biohacking Longevity because longevity medicine represents a fundamental shift from the way doctor-patient relationships have been built.
 I want you to be an insider and empower you to know when you are being sold a bill of goods.
-We will objectively track outcomes, whether it is skin rejuvenation, prescriptions such as metformin, or aesthetic treatments.
-The anti-aging plan will be collaborative and personalized.
-This is only the beginning of what is looking like a long and fascinating journey.
+Our goal is to objectively track outcomes, whether it is skin rejuvenation, prescriptions such as metformin or rapamycin, peptides, or aesthetic treatments.
+Your anti-aging plan will be collaborative and personalized.